 - Canadian North is not liable for any consequential damages, such as time, wages or business lost as a result of the loss, damage or delay of any baggage.
 This applies even if the customer has declared a higher value.

-At check-in a passenger may declare a higher valuation on their checked luggage than that which is covered by Canadian North’s normal limit of liability.
+For domestic flights only, at check-in a passenger may declare a higher valuation on their checked baggage than that which is covered by Canadian North’s normal limit of liability.
 However, we will not accept liability for loss or damage to certain items (noted previously as Exclusions to liability).
 For these items, the customer should purchase specific insurance coverage from an insurance firm.
 For all other items, the following may apply:

-Air Canada Luggage Transfer
+Air Canada and WestJet Baggage Transfer